The 5x5 Workout for Massive Gains in Strength and Size

 The 5X5 workout routine offers benefits for both the beginner and the more advanced trainee, depending on the approach taken; the three most common approaches being as follows:

 The Sets Across Method

-This involves performing all 5 sets of 5 reps with the same weight (after warm-ups), and is an ideal beginners workout routine.
+This involves performing all 5 sets of 5 reps with the same weight (after your warm-ups), and it is an ideal beginners workout routine.

 5 reps is the optimal number for building strength, and it’s also perfect for practicing technique.
 The reason for this is that form often deteriorates when done for much more than 5 reps, whereas when using reps lower than this the weights tend to get too heavy, which means that form needs to already be established in order to avoid injury.

-And by doing 5 sets you’ll have sufficient volume to elicit a good muscle building response too.
-Granted you may build muscle a little faster by doing 6 – 10 reps, but you’ll reach a plateau much sooner.
+And by doing 5 sets you’ll have sufficient volume to elicit a good muscle building response as well.
+Granted you may build muscle a little faster by doing 6 – 10 reps, but you’ll reach a plateau sooner too.
 By using 5X5 you’ll be able to continue to make progress for much longer, so your eventual results will be better.

 When you start with this type of training it’s important to use relatively light weights so you can get a feel for the movements and practice proper technique.
 Even just the empty Olympic bar (20kg) is fine for most exercises.
 If you’ve been training for a while and feel this is too light you can start a bit heavier, but don’t go above about two thirds of your current 5 rep max.

 Then simply add some weight to the bar on each exercise every time you train.
 By adding 5kg to your squat and deadlift and 2.5 kg to your other lifts you’ll quickly progress to using some respectable weights, and your size and strength will increase accordingly.
 In just 3 – 4 months you’ll be surprised at how much progress you’ll be able to make.

 The Ramping Sets Method